markdbenson/dapper/README.md

     $ dapper -v

-# Appendix B: Working with the Perl Module
+# Appendix B: Working with the Perl Module Directly

 Dapper may be used as a perl module directly from a script.
 Examples: